 Sometimes, you might get a tile that isn’t of much use to you.
 All the roads have highwaymen on them.
 Your city tile doesn’t fit in any legal spots.
 Don’t worry, because there’s always a get-out clause.
 And, if you’re smart with your tile placement, it can be a lucrative one.

 You can always place tiles so open fields sit next to open fields.
-Usually you’d stand your meeple upright on a feature, claiming it as your own.
-But you can lay your meeple down in a field, where it becomes a ‘farmer’.
+Usually, you’d stand your meeple upright on a feature to claim it as your own.
+But you can also lay your meeple down in a field, where it becomes a ‘farmer’.
 Like the other meeples, you cannot place a farmer in a pre-occupied field.

 Top tip: placing a farmer early game can be a risk/reward see-saw.
 It’s a permanent venture, but it prevents other players from jumping in on a profitable location.
 The risk is other players hem your farmer in with road tiles, and it scores few or even zero points!